reimagined/hacker-news-resolve/README.md

 }
 ```

-Add authentification middleware to have an authentificated user through all routes.
+Add authentication middleware to have an authenticated user through all routes.

 ```js
 // ./server/extendExpress.js